Vukoss/CasesManagerApp/README.md

 ## Getting started

 This application has been created to use it with postgres database.
-To run it on your local maschine you have to provide the connection string and change in appsettings.json and in
+To run it on your local maschine you have to provide the connection string and change it in appsettings.json and in
 AppDbContext.cs files.
 After that in terminal use command:
 - dotnet ef database update (for macOS),
 - Update-Database (for Windows) <br />